Global Management Consulting

 • Develop practical employability and enterprise skills

-• Learn to effectively collaborate in a global team spread across countries and time zones
+• Learn to effectively collaborate in a global team

 View this subject in the Handbook.

-Read more about Eriksson's experience
+Read more about Sam's experience

 Key dates